JetBrains/teamcity-docker-images/dockerhub/teamcity-agent/README.md

 ### Windows Containers Limitations

-The details on the known problems in Windows containers are available on the [in the TeamCity documentation](https://confluence.jetbrains.com/display/TCDL/Known+Issues#KnownIssues-TeamCityWindowsDockerImages).
+The details on the known problems in Windows containers are available in the [TeamCity documentation](https://www.jetbrains.com/help/teamcity/known-issues.html#KnownIssues-WindowsDockerContainers).

 ## Customization